 When you walk into the lobby of Building 42 at the Googleplex, you can see a display that shows you queries entered into the search engine at any one time.
 It’s a mesmerizing sight, and I found myself wondering about the people and motivations behind some of the search terms I saw flowing down the screen.

 Imagine that instead of seeing one query at a time, that search information was analyzed, and queries were bundled together, to maybe provide us with more meaning.

-Popular Search Information from Search Engines
+Most Popular Search Queries Information from Search Engines

 Popular search query information is available from the major search engines, through some services created to provide us with a look at what people are searching for the most.